 Most of the time we are stuck in our heads, lost in thoughts.
 And we tend to think of those thoughts as something that is real.
 We don’t see things for what they are, we see our delusional perception of reality.

 Mindfulness is the opposite.
-When we are mindful we are focusing on the thing that we are doing at any given time .
+When we are mindful we are focusing on the thing that we are doing at any given time.
+For instance, when being mindful of breath we are focusing solely on the breath.
 And if we do think thoughts, we remind ourselves that it is just a thought and not reality.

-So what mindfulness means is this: focusing on the present moment and seeing reality as what it is.
+So what mindfulness means is this: focusing on the present moment and having a clear perception of reality.

 There are many ways we can do this, including: